btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 Now test your Nginx config with `service nginx configtest` and reload the config with `service nginx reload`.

-Then, you need to make sure that BTCPayServer does not try to handle HTTPS on its side, you can do this by disabling it on your BTCPayServer instance.
+Then, you need to make sure that BTCPay Server does not try to handle HTTPS on its side, you can do this by disabling it on your BTCPay Server instance.

 ```bash
 BTCPAYGEN_EXCLUDE_FRAGMENTS="$BTCPAYGEN_EXCLUDE_FRAGMENTS;nginx-https"